deroude/print-shop-architecture/README.md

 - editing order options (quantity, delivery, contact info, etc.)
 - exporting order in portable format (e.g. svg)

+#### Tenant whitelabel

+A Tenant user is able to onboard a subdomain (or path slice, TBD) of the main app and edit look and feel elements:

+- App name
+- Logo
+- color scheme

+A Tenant user is able to view certain statistical reports regarding the activity on their respective Tenant.

 #### Order management

 A user (logged in or anonymous) is able to pay online using a card processor (including receipt management).